Garma1337/ctr4ever/README.md

 ## Libraries

-The new website uses a Python backend built on [Flask](https://flask.palletsprojects.com/en/3.0.x/) (with a few extensions) and uses a React (TypeScript) frontend based on [Vite](https://vitejs.dev/).
+The new website uses a Python backend built on [Flask](https://flask.palletsprojects.com/en/3.0.x/) (with a few extensions) and uses a React (TypeScript) frontend based on [Vite](https://vitejs.dev/) and [Material UI](https://mui.com/).
 [PostgreSQL](https://www.postgresql.org/) is used as a database management system.
 It is recommended to run the application through [Docker](https://www.docker.com/) - at least for a production environment.

 ## Development